Mount Hammond (West side of Farnham Ridge)

 For a time, Hammond’s mining investments in the area made him a well-known and popular figure in the Windermere Valley.
 He and his family, including his wife and two sons, visited the Valley in June 1900, and in both 1903 and 1904 Mrs Hammond sent Christmas presents to the children in Wilmer.9 Hammond also gave substantial money toward the construction of the Presbyterian Church in Wilmer in 1904, and two years later gifted the church a bell.10 Sadly, Hammond’s eldest son Frederick Sidney Hammond was on the Lusitania on 7 May 1915 when it was sunk, and was one of those lost at sea.11

 In addition to his mining interests, Hammond acquired extensive ranch land near Windermere.
-He purchased a property in 1905 from John H. Harris and Robert Jackson, and immediately planned additions to the farm, including a large new barn and an apple orchard.12 The ranch was sold in 1912 after Hammond’s death (it was later the Holland Ranch, and still later owned by the Maurer’s, with a portion today owned by Invermere Waterworks).13
+He purchased a property in 1905 from John H. Harris and Robert Jackson, and immediately planned additions to the farm, including a large new barn and an apple orchard.12 The ranch was sold in 1912 after Hammond’s death to William Heap Holland, who in turn held it until early 1947, when it was sold to Fritz Trachsel.13

 Closer to his home in Toronto, Hammond had a life-long interest in improving treatment and care of people with tuberculosis.
 Tuberculosis is an infectious disease, primarily targeting the lungs, in which patients slowly lose their health over the course of years.
 After TB was determined to be contagious in the 1880s, patients were encouraged to isolate in sanatoriums to slow the spread of the disease.
 These facilities were also intended to offer care and treatment, although in reality only those geared towards the upper classes did so to any extent.